ErayEroglu/entrapeer_case/README.md

 # GlassDollar Crawler

-This project is a crawler that scrapes corporates and their startup partners data from [GlassDollar](https://ranking.glassdollar.com/).
+This project is a crawler that scrapes corporate and their startup partners' data from [GlassDollar](https://ranking.glassdollar.com/).
 It captures key details about enterprises and their startup partners, storing the data in JSON format.
 The crawler uses Celery for distributed task processing to efficiently handle multiple scraping jobs in parallel.
 After scraping, it employs NLP techniques for company similarity analysis and provides the functionality as a service through a FastAPI server.

 ## Features